mCodex/react-native-sensitive-info/README.md

 > Version 6 drops Windows support.
 The module now targets iOS and Android only.

 > [!IMPORTANT]
-> This README tracks the in-progress v6 work on `main`.
+> This README tracks the in-progress v6 work on `master`.
 For the stable legacy release, switch to the `v5.x` branch.

 ## Table of contents